 • Hinged Braces: Offer more comprehensive support, perfect for recovering from injuries or dealing with severe knee instability.

-• Patella Stabilizers: Focus on keeping the kneecap in place, beneficial for conditions like patellar tracking disorder.
+• Patella Stabilizers: Focus on keeping the kneecap in place, which is beneficial for conditions like patellar tracking disorder.

 Choosing the Right Knee Brace